mworion/MountWizzard4/README.rst

 -   ASCOM Alpaca remote server (see: https://ascom-standards.org/FAQs/Index.htm) abstracting your ASCOM devices or devices which speak native ASCOM Alpaca if you want to connect over IP with your environment.

+-   Running versions of Sequence Generator Pro or N.I.N.A. as frontend for camera device.

 -   For the core devices there is native ASCOM support (Windows platform only).
     Please be reminded, that ASCOM has 32bit and 64bit driver implementations